uxprateek/example-percy-selenium-javascript/README.md

 The tutorial assumes you're already familiar with JavaScript and [Selenium JavaScript](https://www.selenium.dev/selenium/docs/api/javascript/index.html) and focuses on using it with Percy.
-You'll still spend time introducing Selenium JavaScript concepts.
+You'll still be able to follow along if you're not familiar with Selenium JavaScript, but we won't spend time introducing Selenium JavaScript concepts.

 The tutorial also assumes you have [Node 12+ with npm](https://nodejs.org/en/download/) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.